Santanakumar/Retail-Sales-SQL-Analysis/README.md

 - No direct revenue metrices

 To extract meaningful insights, analysis must first clean and structure the dataset before performing business analysis.

+### Motivation
+Retail businesses generate large volumes of transactional data every day.
+However, raw sales datasets are often incomplete, inconsistent, and not directly usable for analysis.

+The motivation behind the project was to simulate a real-world data analyst workflow by cleaning retail transaction data, engineering meaningful revenue-based features, and generating business insights such as sales trends, top-performing products, and high-value customers using SQL.

+###